logo

 5-minute integration

-Five steps: create a project, drop in the script, mark your form, verify on the server, and make every attestation single-use.
+Four steps: create a project, drop in the script, mark your form, and verify on the server.
 If you already have a project, skip to step 2.

 On WordPress?
 Do step 1 to get your keys, then install the captchaapi.eu plugin and skip the rest.
 It protects the login, registration, lost-password, and comment forms plus Contact Form 7 - activate it, paste your site key and secret key, and choose which forms to protect.
 No script tag, no markup, no backend code.
-Download the latest release.
+Get it from the WordPress.org plugin directory.

 1. Create a project and grab your keys